 Learn about local, regional, and national issues of relevance to adult Indigenous learners to help you create a supportive and welcoming learning experience for Indigenous learners in your community.
 Connect with and build relationships with community members from your local First Nations Colleges/University.

 Creating Ethical Space for Educators and Indigenous Learners

-This 2-day training was designed with the critical leadership and direction of the Indigenous community and Elders, to build:
+This training was designed with the critical leadership and direction of the Indigenous community and Elders, to build:

 - an understanding, capacity and strategies to support adult and foundational learning practitioners to connect with Indigenous learners and communities